Erik Mobärg: Endorsement

 Erik has his own sponsor that is Elan Skiis.
 Through the Swedish national team, he is also sponsored by GoodYear, Bliz, Bra, Sätila, Tenzon, Idrefjäll, and Sportringen.

 He uses a lot of different brands for competition and training.
 He usually trains and competes with Elan skis, Head boots, Tenzon clothing, Hestra gloves, Bliz goggles, Helmet, and Swix poles.

 Competitions

 Erik mostly trains in Åre and Edsåsdalen.
 At camp, he trains a lot in Idre and Hemavan.
 His favorite park is Bräcke in Åre, and his favorite ski cross course is in Val Thorens, France.

-He won the Swedish Cup in 2015 with a brilliant score (700 points) above Alexander Lindquist (465 points).
-With those results, he had the opportunity to represent Sweden in his first World Cup at home in Åre in February 2015.

-Erik has many great memories of his skiing career.
-A few of them were when he came 4th in a European Cup and when he raced his first World Cup.
-The first gold at a FIS competition is something he will always remember.
+He won the Swedish Cup in 2015 by a substantial margin (700 points) above Alexander Lindquist (465 points).
+Consequently, he had the opportunity to represent Sweden in his first World Cup at home in Åre in February 2015.
+Erik has many positive memories of his skiing career, including when he came 4th in a European Cup, and when he raced his first World Cup.
+He will always remember his first gold at a FIS competition.